Table of Contents

 Using the right backend tools allows developers to:

-As web applications grow in complexity, having the right toolset is essential for speed, reliability, and long-term maintenance.
+As web applications become more complex, having the right tools is essential for speed, reliability, and long-term maintainability.

 1. Backend Frameworks